UNGA president lauds India's role at United Nations | Politics

 ''Glad to meet FM of Maldives and UNGA President @abdulla_shahid.
 Congratulated him on the achievements of his UNGA Presidency.
 Working together to advance our special relationship.
 India's Neighbourhood First and Maldives' India First policies complement each other,'' Jaishankar said in a tweet.

-On his part, Shahid said the discussions touched upon the achievements of the 76th session of the UNGA as well as the importance of multilateralism.
+On his part, Shahid said the discussions touched upon the achievements of the 76th session of the General Assembly as well as the importance of multilateralism.

 ''Always good to meet H.E. @DrSJaishankar, India's Minister of External Affairs.
 Our discussions touched on the achievements of the 76th session of the General Assembly as well as the importance of multilateralism,'' he tweeted.